joerenman/LibreBridge-for-Bridge-Club-Play/README.md

 The directory LibreBridge_club contains all the source code.
 The directory multiserver contains all the nodejs javascript servers plus LibreBridge Webassembly compiled for a server at address 192.168.1.3

+A file startdeal.txt on the server is read at startup to set the start deal number, get any new text to be displayed on the notice board of the opening page and to load a list of player names.
+If this file is not found defaults are used.

+Scores for each session are saved on the server by table number in csv format for offline analysis

 CAVEAT  - I am not a programmer and have no software background so you might find some ugly code and bad practice herein.
 When I started I knew nothing about Qt, Webassembly, WebSockets or Javascript and now know I have only scratched the surface.
 However we have been using this succesfully to play club bridge over the internet.